ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Version -03 to -04 ## {#sec-03-04}

 * Improved definition of "token series".

+* Revised criterion for the AS to choose a token series identifier.

 * Removed content on bidirectional access control.